-The Yasawa Islands are located in north-western Fiji and are one of the most popular island regions in the country, especially with low budget travelers.
+The Yasawa Islands are located in northwest Fiji and are one of the most popular island regions in the country, especially among budget travelers.
 Approximately 30 resorts are spread through the 12 major islands in the group.
-Most resorts provide basic accommodation and include meals with access to natural and cultural sites.
-This islands caters to those not looking to spend thousands per night at a resort but still want tropical serenity.
+Most resorts provide basic accommodation and include meals, and contain access to natural and cultural sites.
+This islands caters to those who are not looking to spend thousands per night at a resort but still want tropical serenity.
 It’s Fiji without the huge prices.
-I loved my time here and would go back in a heart beat.
+I loved my time here and would go back in a heartbeat.

-- Hostel Prices: Dorm beds at the resorts are around $26-$37 USD while private rooms will be $50 USD.
-On Beachcomer, prices are double.
+- Hostel Prices: Dorm beds at the resorts are around $23-$40 USD while private rooms will be $50 USD.
+On Beachcomber, prices are double.

 - Budget Hotel Prices: There are only a few private, upscale resorts in this island chain.
 Rooms at these up scale resorts cost $125 USD or more per night.